kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

   The call is a simple URL call of FunctionA with no additional data or http headers to keep any influence of those on the trace itself.
   The call simulation runs for 100 minutes to put enough load on the call chain and generate enough metrics to get precise results.
 ### Scenario 1
-Kyma standard deployment (version 2.6.0) with Istio sampling rate configured to **1%** sampling, to observe Istio behavior like resource consumption and throughput.
+Kyma standard deployment (version 2.6.0), with Istio sampling rate configured to **1%** sampling, to observe Istio behavior like resource consumption and throughput.

 ### Scenario 2
-Kyma standard deployment from main branch with Istio sampling rate configuration changed to **100%** sampling, to observe Istio behavior like resource consumption and throughput.
+Kyma standard deployment from main branch, with Istio sampling rate configuration changed to **100%** sampling, to observe Istio behavior like resource consumption and throughput.

 ### Scenario 3
-Like **Scenario 2** with additional configuration on **Jaeger** and **Zipkin** receiver services without valid endpoint.
-This scenario should investigates additional impact on Kubernetes components.
+Like **Scenario 2** with additional configuration on **Jaeger** and **Zipkin** receiver services without a valid endpoint.
+This scenario should investigate additional impact on Kubernetes components.

 ### Scenario 4